kschuljak/kschuljak/README.md

 ## Hi, I'm Katherine Schuljak.
-- Junior Developer with a focus on full stack Web Development.
+- Junior Developer with a focus on full stack web development.
 - Currently working on: a Java console app to randomly generate a D&D Character (using 5e rules).
 - Last completed: a Java console app to randomly generate dice rolls (d4, d6, d8, d10, d12, d20, & d100), as well as give a sum total of multiple rolls for a single dice type (example: roll d10 five times and return total sum of rolls).